 Some compositions also contain lauric acid (C12), but C8 and C12 fatty acids are found in most abundance.

-While it was traditionally believed that saturated fat of all kind, including plant-based saturated fat, was detrimental for health and could result in high cholesterol levels, there are several studies that demonstrate the opposite, specifically for the types of fat contained in coconut.
+While it was traditionally believed that saturated fat of all kinds, including plant-based saturated fat, was detrimental for health and could result in high cholesterol levels; there are several studies that demonstrate the opposite, specifically for the types of fat contained in coconut.

 Landmark studies in the 70s and 80s showed how societies that consume significant amounts of coconut in different forms, like the Polynesians and Bicolanos have healthy blood lipid profiles, despite consuming significant amounts of fat from coconut oil [4, 5].

 There is evidence that consuming virgin coconut oil has also been found to increase the antioxidant status of rats.
 This means that our bodies are more equipped to fight against free radicals, which, if uncontrolled, can damage cells and cause inflammation and cancer .